Cooling Assistance Applications Now Being AcceptedPosted: Updated:

 · Payment of security deposits for electricity to operate cooling equipment;

 · Repair of a central air conditioning system or heat pump;

 · Purchase of a whole-house fan, including ceiling or attic fans; and

 · Purchase and installation of a window unit air conditioner for households without a working one.

 Those deemed eligible may qualify for more than one type of assistance.
 The Energy Assistance Program is funded by the federal Low-Income Home Energy Assistance Program block grant; the amount Virginia receives to disburse to recipients varies from year-to-year depending on the appropriation made by Congress.
 Assistance is available until funds are depleted.

-Families and individuals must apply at their local department of social services or online via CommonHelp by August 15.
+Families and individuals must apply with their local department of social services or online via CommonHelp by August 15.